Father And Stepmother Accused Of Child Abuse, Poisoning, Torture In Death Of 11-Year-Old Roman Lopez

 After more than a year of releasing few details about the case and circumstances surrounding Roman’s death, police and the DA’s office revealed more on Thursday.

-According to a release from police, Roman had been living with his biological father, Jordan, at a Coloma Street home in Placerville at the time of his disappearance back on Jan.
-11, 2020.

-Jordan and Lindsey and seven other children, ranging in age from 1 to 17 years old, were living in the home.
+According to a release from the police department, Roman had been living with his biological father, Jordan, at a Coloma Street home in Placerville at the time of his disappearance back on January 2020.
+Jordan, Lindsey and seven other children – ranging in age from 1 to 17 years old – were living in the home along with Roman.

 What happened behind closed doors is now becoming a reality: after he was first reported missing- Police say Investigators found Roman dead inside a storage bin in the basement.
 He was seriously malnourished and dehydrated at the time of his death. @CBSSacramento https://t.co/JmVc8CI88Z